resource-watch/slate/source/includes/api/_vocabulary.md

 }
 ```

 **Know issue warning** There's a known issue where you may experience a `400 - This relationship already exists` error when using these endpoints.
 There's currently no ETA for its resolution.
+As a workaround, we suggest updating vocabularies individually.

 This set of endpoints will allow you to update multiple vocabularies/tags for a single resource in a single request.